Gatherings (Drop-in)

 Best for: Practitioners seeking deep relational practice and integration.

-A plan to translate the work at home/org
+A plan to translate and integrate the work at home/org

 For Organizations & Community Partners